Using OAuth to connect to Power BI Report Server and SSRS

 Web Application Proxy (WAP) Configuration

-You will want to enable the Web Application Proxy (Role) Windows role on a server in your environment.
-This must be on a Windows 2016 server.
+You want to enable the Web Application Proxy (Role) Windows role on a server in your environment.
+It must be on a Windows 2016 server.
 For more information, see Web Application Proxy in Windows Server 2016 and Publishing Applications using AD FS Preauthentication.

 Constrained delegation configuration